mn519019/Ricky-Yang/Cloud Computing/K8S/Controller.md

 - Log monitoring can be used with DaemonSet.
 Since every pod needs to be monitored and logged the system details.
 - roll back is possible using Daemonset.
 Simply change the application version and this will be redeployed by each node in order.

+### StatefulSet 🎯

+- It maintains the pod status such as pod's name and volume (storage)
+- Other controllers will create randon hashed names for creating pods
+-